-How Our Instructors Compare
+How Our Instructors Are Made

-It's a process that produces, not just trained and paper-tested instructors, but trained, line-tested, and experienced instructors
+It's a process that produces, not just trained and paper-tested instructors, but trained, line-tested, and experienced instructors.

 Appleseed is a fast-growing non-profit nationwide community of volunteers.
 Therefore, it is to be expected that prices, terms, and programs offered are and can be subject to change without notice.
 Visitors to our site should be cautioned that printed literature can be old/out-of-date, and that only prices and opportunities currently listed on the site are authoritative as to current Appleseed programs and opportunities.